EVMavericks/boteki/README.md

 ATLAS=database
 MONGO_DB_NAME=collection
 ```
-2. run the bot with `python3 bot.py` and install necessary dependencies.
+3. Deploy the Docker container with the command `TODO`, or  this will run the bot with `python3 bot.py` and install necessary dependencies.

 Once the bot is running you can call the following commands:
  - `!tweet` : Set up an emoji vote poll of the tweett and log it in a database
- - `!validate` looks up all the tweets logged on the database, updates the score if possible, and tweets or schedules the tweet.
+ - `!validate`: looks up all the tweets logged on the database, updates the score if possible, and tweets or schedules the tweet.
+ - `!plznuke`: resets the existing database. use this if the bot breaks during development.
+Remove this function from the bot before bringing to production to avoid trouble.

 ## Variables
 Set up variables on the config.py file, also create a .env with discord, modgo atlas and twitter keys.

-## Process:
+## Functionalities:

 - [x] Connect Discord bot through official API.
 - [x] Receinve `!tweet` specific commands on Discord #Twitter channel.